Rabbit Control Oxfordshire

 It is important to note that rabbits can generally be controlled but not completely eradicated and ongoing control is often needed.

 What happens after treatment?

-Aluminium Phosphide is a poison therefore the treated area should not be approached or interfered with for at least twenty four hours.
-Keep your domestic pets away from the area.
+Aluminium Phosphide is a poison therefore the treated area should not be approached or interfered with for at least forty eight hours.
+Keep your family domestic pets away from the area.